 “Cox knows this, by the way.
 She just isn’t willing to stick her neck out for you.
 I didn’t say she sucked cock simply to badmouth her.
-She’s only just stopped working as a prostitute for a madam named Christina Roberts, and she’s being very careful to keep her nose clean this early in her career.”
+She’s only just stopped working as an escort for a madam named Christina Roberts, and she’s being very careful to keep her nose clean this early in her career.”

 Emmett: Em is impressed despite himself, at this man who glides bat-like between worlds.
 His own twisted angel.

 “That’s a hell of a tip, Mr. Villars.
 A hell of a tip.”
 He glances around.
 “I’m not getting out of here without Cox’s help, and until I get out of here, I’m dependent on the friends paying her bills for me.
 But you strike me, if you don’t mind me saying so, as one sly motherfucker.
 She won’t stick her neck out for me, but I can’t just drop her, so I’m wondering if you have an idea for how we can help our guards feel appreciated without bringing her into the loop, or how we can approach her and convince her to see our point of view.”

 GM: Villars waves a hand through the lingering smoke.
 “Her mind’s made up.
 There’s nothing we can offer that’s worth more than a bright legal career ahead of her.”

 “What makes you say we can’t simply drop her?”

 Emmett: “How’s the family paying for my legal fees going to react if I suddenly ditch their lawyer?
 My own folks have left me to rot.
 And you don’t strike me as a big pro bono guy.”